 There is no magic formula or prescription for how to take better cafe & restaurant photography.
-And that is because you restaurant is unique in terms of its:
+That is because your restaurant (even if it is part of a franchise) is 100% unique in terms of its:

-Guests - the "Guest Avatars" you are targeting and what they want to see.
+Guests — the "Guest Avatars" or types of guests you are targeting and what resonates with them.

 The layout, architecture and perspective of your main dining area or service area.

 The location of windows and other natural light sources (or lack thereof).

 Ambience and mood, especially at the peak of service.

 Contextual aspects such as surrounding location and neighbourhood.